Citronics/debos-lemon/README.md

 ## Using Wifi

-The networking setup is done with `systemd-networkd` and to have wifi working you will need to ssh to your fp2 using the method above and edit two files.
+The networking setup is done with `systemd-networkd` and to have wifi working you will need to ssh to your fp2 using the method above and edit two files as follows:

 1. Uncomment everything in `/etc/network/interfaces.d/wlan0`
 ```